 Fire danger season

-Fire Danger Season can often commence earlier in the year or extend to a later date due to dry conditions.
-The changes to the season are determined by the CFS and are based on various factors including data and assessments undertaken by Council’s Fire Prevention Officers.
+The Fire Danger Season can often commence earlier in the year or extend to a later date due to dry conditions.
+Changes to the 'season' will again be determined by the CFS, and are based on various factors including data and assessments by our Fire Prevention Officers.

 Restrictions during the Fire Danger Season

-The CFS website provides valuable information on the restrictions on tools, appliances and the use of fire both during the Fire Danger Season and on Total Fire Ban days in an easy to follow format.
+The CFS provides valuable information on what you can do, and what you can't do during the Fire Danger Season and on Total Fire Ban days.

 There are two types of permits available: